 The First Thing to Do After Reading this Article

 What is the next marketing tactic you’re deploying as a part of your overall strategy?
 Could you augment it with integrating content sponsorship, paid video, content syndication, or native advertising?

 Find out where your customers are hanging out online and target those sites for content syndication and native advertising.

 Another example: Do you have an upcoming webinar or podcast?
 Consider how you can partner with a third-party expert to educate potential customers about your brand and solutions while leveraging the experts’ credibility and connecting with the expert’s existing audience.
 Then plan for the content you’ll share to registrants, the thank-you video you’ll post, and the relationships you’ll track.

 While the rewards can be high, the work can be tedious.
 Not sure where to start?
 We can help.

 We are an integrated marketing agency.
 Our diversified team of experts works daily to sharpen each other in every area.
-We have all-stars at every position — strategists, SEO experts, public relations professionals, graphic designers, web developers, and writers.
+We have all-stars at every position—strategists, SEO experts, graphic designers, web developers, and writers.